-Video Remote, Telephonic and Onsite interpreting services in more than 150 languages, from top-volume languages such as Spanish, Arabic, and Mandarin, to critical and rare languages such as Burmese and Nepali.
+Video Remote, Telephonic and Onsite interpreting solutions in over 200 languages, from top-volume languages such as Spanish, Arabic, and Mandarin, to critical and rare languages such as Burmese and Nepali.

 Bromberg & Associates is the only translation agency in Michigan and among a handful in the Midwest to have the GSA Federal Supply Schedule Award.
 After a rigorous and lengthy review process B&A received its GSA Federal Supply Schedule Award in 2004.
 Through the GSA schedule, Bromberg & Associates is able to provide translation, interpretation and language training services.